Eve-ning/Eve-ning.github.io/_posts/2025-12-21-poison-srs-end-game.md

 damage dealt.
 Each poison lasts for 2 seconds by default.
 Therefore, the poison dealt is 60% in total over the 2 seconds.

-## Aside: End Game Min Max (Overkill) Loadout
+## Referencing the End Game Min Max (Overkill) Loadout

-We need to address a possible elephant in the room.
-In BG's PoB[^bgpob], they provided an alternative loadout that represents what an end-game overkill setup could look like, under "End Game Min Max (Overkill)".
+In BG's PoB[^bgpob], they provided a loadout that represents what an end-game overkill setup could look like, under "End Game Min Max (Overkill)".
-In our opinion, this setup is not nearly as polished as the non-overkill variant, we view it as more of a pipe dream than a well-calculated extension of their SRS.
+In our opinion, this setup is not nearly as polished as the non-overkill variant.

 > This is not a critique on the intention of the design, as it's clearly
 > intended to be less meticulous.
-> We want to raise attention to its details to prevent players from falling into
+> We'll occasionally raise attention to some truly overkill details to prevent
-> folly, blind copy and pasting of its pieces.
+> players from falling into folly, blind copy and pasting of its pieces.

+Therefore, we'll **selectively pick better ideas** from it and combining it with the non-endgame loadout.
+This gives us a more balanced view when comparing against our loadout.

 Our reasoning pivots on an eyeball justification of how much value each piece could bring versus its cost.
 Pieces such as: